OPEN MENUCLOSE MENU

 Customer Satisfaction has been used in customer feedback surveys for decades.
 The question is worded thus:

-Successful NPS implementation is not just adding a new question to your existing customer feedback survey and there are lots of relevant best practices you should follow.
+Successful NPS implementation is more than adding a new question to your existing customer feedback survey.
+There are 5 stages to properly launch it in a business.

-In this phase you will analyse your customer journey to design your data collection process:
+Analyse your customer journey to design your data collection process:

-Now you’re able to design your data collection survey and start collecting data.
+Listen: design your data collection survey and start collecting data.

 With the process validated, and proof that it works, you can move on to larger opportunities.